Dhubri Lok Sabha constituency

 Dhubri Lok Sabha constituency is one of the 14 Lok Sabha constituencies in Assam state in north-eastern India.
-Dhubri consists of 10 assembly segments of Lower Assam, covering all of South Salmara-Mankachar District and Dhubri districts and part of Goalpara district.
+Dhubri consists of 11 assembly segments of Lower Assam, covering all of South Salmara-Mankachar District and Dhubri districts parts of Goalpara district parts of Bongaigaon district and parts of Barpeta district.
+With an estimated population of 5 million residents Dhubri Lok Sabha constituency has 2.6 million registered voters.
+Dhubri Lok Sabha constituency is the most populated constituency in the entire North-East region of India.

 Assembly segments

 Dhubri Lok Sabha constituency is composed of the following assembly segments: